Introduction

 The project is a simple API that allows you to create

-object(s), retrieve the object, update the object, and delete the object.
+Personobject(s), retrieve the object, update the object, and delete the object.
 It serves no purpose other than demonstrating the basic usage of Durable Objects. -

 The Durable Object in this example is going to be a

-. - Create the project using Cloudflare Wrangler.
+Person.
+APersonobject will consist of the attributesid: number, fname: string, lname: string, age: number. - Create the project using Cloudflare Wrangler.
 Navigate to the directory where you would like to create the project and run

-.Follow the prompts as follows:
+wrangler init example-durable-object-v2.Follow the prompts as follows:

 - git (Y/N)